krisztianodor/api/content/private-endpoints/private_list_entries.md

-+++
+---
-title = "List Entries"
+title: "List Entries"
-+++
+---

 ***URL path:*** /private/list_entries/

 ***Description:*** IGDB list entries

-***Important:*** You can only access this information with a valid access token.
-And the list entries will only be the entries of this particulat user that is connected to the accesstoken.
+{{% notice info %}}
+This information is only accessible after a user has authenticated and you have an access token.
+Any reads or writes performed will be specifically to that user.
+{{% /notice %}}

 ***Example response***
 ```json